amd/aocl-fftz/docs/rst/index.rst

 APIs
 ````
 AOCL-FFTZ provides a comprehensive set of interface APIs for computing
-both forward (FFT) and backward (IFFT) transforms.
-The library offers flexible
+both forward (FFT) and backward (IFFT) transforms for real and complex
+data in the supported data models.
+The library offers flexible interfaces
-interfaces that support both single-threaded and multi-threaded execution modes
+that support both single-threaded and multi-threaded execution modes
-to optimize performance across various workloads.
+to optimize for performance across various workloads.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    unified_api

-Data Structures and Type definitions
+Data Structures and Type Definitions
 ````````````````````````````````````
 AOCL-FFTZ defines various data structures and type definitions to support both single-precision (`FLOAT`) and double-precision (`DOUBLE`) computations.
-These structures encapsulate configuration parameters, execution contexts, and other essential components required for efficient FFT operations.
+These structures encapsulate configuration parameters, execution contexts, and other essential parameters and flags required for efficient FFT operations.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    typedefs

-Datatype definitions
+Datatype Definitions
 ````````````````````
-Type definitions of Standard Datatypes for AOCL-FFTZ Library.
+Type Definitions of Standard Datatypes for AOCL-FFTZ Library.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    std_types